Article

 A career in consumer and sensory science

 Christina Bava works in the consumer and sensory science team at Plant & Food Research in Mt Albert.
-Here, she describes a variety of aspects of her work that she finds really rewarding.
+Here she describes what she enjoys most about her work.

 Sensory science focuses on taste and texture